-And on the subject of no bake desserts, don’t miss my double chocolate cheesecake which can be garnished with any sweets you fancy or my chocolate and hazelnut Ferrero Rocher cheesecake.
-But if it’s more Biscoff recipes you are after try my Biscoff Rocky Road, Biscoff cake or my easy Biscoff flapjack recipes.
-They are sure to please.
+On the subject of no bake cheesecakes, don’t miss my double chocolate cheesecake which can be garnished with any sweets you fancy.
+There’s also my chocolate and hazelnut Ferrero Rocher cheesecake and my Raffaello cheesecake.
+They’re all delicious and very easy to make.

-I’m halfway convinced that whoever invented speculoos cookies did so just to ensure the world could enjoy them in cheesecake form.
+I’m halfway convinced that whoever invented Biscoff cookies did so just to ensure the world could enjoy them in cheesecake form.
 Their flavours and textures lend themselves so well to making a fun, flavour-packed and stylish dessert.

 Here are a few more reasons to make this no bake Biscoff cheesecake:

-- it’s quick to assemble
+- It’s quick to assemble – about 20 minutes.

-- and can be made in advance
+- This cheesecake can be made in advance.

-- adults and children will both enjoy it
+- Adults and children will both enjoy it.

-- it feeds a crowd (12-14 people to be precise)
+- it feeds a crowd (12-14 people to be precise).

 Essentially, if you are looking for a fashionable Biscoff cheesecake without delivering overkill on that namesake flavour, this is it.